auto-chess-ui-mod/download/readme.md

 I will remove the download links if the DAC developers request me to do so.

+**Note:** the `lite` version of the mod does not include any of the code relating to the draw probabilities, so it is on the safer side (I guess).

 ## Instructions + download links

 You can install the mod following these steps: